 At the corner of the NB Fitness Club on Guest Street there is an MBTA bus stop that travels directly to downtown Boston.

-Tenants, commuters and visitors will enjoy dedicated parking for the sports center, offices and the hotel.
+Tenants, commuters and visitors will enjoy parking for the ice arena, sports center, offices and the hotel.
 Retailers and shoppers will have access to parallel parking along Guest Street.

 Tenants are able to conveniently access Boston Landing via morning and evening shuttle buses to and from the Harvard Red Line T stop and the Kenmore Green Line T stop.
 The current schedule is listed in the Tenant Information Manual.